liferay/liferay-docs/devGuide/en/chapters/04-theme-development.markdown

 in action.
 In this section, we discuss how you can use the resources importer to import resources when your own themes are deployed.

+Liferay's welcome theme includes resources that the resource importer automatically deploys to the default site.
+(Note: The welcome theme was introduced in Liferay 6.1 is only applied out-of-the-box in Liferay CE.)
+The welcome theme and the pages and content that it imports to the default site provide a good example of the resource importer's functionality.

+![Figure 4.x: The welcome theme uses the resources importer to import pages and content to the default site of a fresh Liferay installation.](../../images/welcome-theme.png)

-You can download the resources importer application from Liferay Marketplace.
+If it's not already installed, you can download the resources importer application from Liferay Marketplace.
 Search for either *Resources Importer CE* or Resources Importer EE*, depending on your Liferay Portal platform, and download the latest version.
 Deploy the resources importer to your Liferay instance the same way you would deploy any other Liferay plugin.

 ---